netdata/netdata/collectors/ebpf.plugin/README.md

 -   `bytes`: Bytes sent and received for a destination.
 -   `packets`: Packets sent per period of time.
--   `retransmission`: Number of TCP packages retransmitted
+-   `retransmission`: Number of TCP packages retransmitted.
+This is available only for `outbound connections`.

 ### `[service name]`